You Wish! (film)

 You Wish! is a 2003 American fantasy comedy film released as a Disney Channel Original Movie and based on Jackie French Koller's 1991 novel If I Had One Wish.
-The film was directed by Paul Hoen; it stars A. J. Trauth, Spencer Breslin, Lalaine and Tim Reid.
+The film was directed by Paul Hoen; it stars A. J. Trauth, Spencer Breslin and Lalaine.
 The film was filmed in Auckland, New Zealand.
 It was released on January 10, 2003, on the Disney Channel.

 Plot

-16-year-old Alex Lansing is extremely tormented by his younger brother, Stevie such as he plays pranks on Alex, including buying a turkey from a pet adoption show and causing the Harbour High jocks, Gary and friends to slam a pizza on Alex's head.
+16-year-old Alex Lansing is extremely tormented by his younger brother, Stevie, who constantly plays pranks on Alex, including buying a turkey from a pet adoption show and causing the Harbor High jocks, Gary and friends to slam a pizza on Alex's head.
 When Alex is forced to take Stevie to the mall with his friend James, Stevie receives a magical coin from Larry Pendragon, a kindly eccentric man, which allows him to wish anything, and proceeds to run off in the mall without telling Alex.
 Later, their parents punish Alex, having had enough with his carelessness and send him to bed early.
 Stevie gives Alex the coin to make amends, and Alex wishes that he had never had a little brother.

 The next day, he wakes up to find that his wish has come true.
 Stevie is now a famous child actor named Terrence Russell McCormack who stars on a TV show called Where's Stevie?.
 Although now dating a cheerleader and popular at school, Alex has regretted when his new popular jock friends torment his old friends, Abby and James.
 Alex's new pet dog is nothing but creepy and annoys him with his snoring while his new girlfriend, Fiona the cheerleader, is revealed to be crude, mean, and bossy.
 After a while, Alex begins to miss Stevie, feeling lonely at home with their career-obsessed parents.
 Alex seeks out Terrance to explain to him that they are brothers, but is kicked out of his dressing room, Terrance thinking he is crazy.
 Alex reflects on his life with Stevie and realizes how much he cares about him and misses him.
 As Alex walks home, Terrance drives by and decides to walk with Alex, who he begins to consider a friend.
 When they realize this is happening because of the coin, Alex and Terrance set out to find it, enlisting the help of Abby once Alex convinces her they were friends prior to his wish.
 The three locate Larry Pendragon, but he had to close his shop and has already sold off the coin.